MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ### Universal Windows driver samples

-To get universal Windows driver samples, do one of the following:
+To download universal Windows driver samples, do one of the following:

-* Go to the driver samples page on [GitHub](https://github.com/Microsoft/Windows-driver-samples) and click **Clone or download** and then click **Download ZIP** on the right side of the page.
+* Go to the driver samples page on [GitHub](https://github.com/Microsoft/Windows-driver-samples), click **Clone or download**, and then click **Download ZIP**.
-* Download the [GitHub Extension for Visual Studio](https://visualstudio.github.com/) to connect to the GitHub repositories.
+* Download the [GitHub Extension for Visual Studio](https://visualstudio.github.com/), and then connect to the GitHub repositories.
 * Browse the driver samples on the [Microsoft Samples portal](https://docs.microsoft.com/samples/browse/?products=windows-wdk).

 ## Related downloads